The Bankrate promise

 - You can build long-term wealth.
-Building home equity can help you increase your wealth over time, especially if you purchased your home when the market was in the buyers’ favor.
+Building home equity can help you increase your net worth over time, especially if you purchased your home when the market was in the buyers’ favor.
 A home is one of the few types of collateral that has the potential to appreciate in value (cars, for example, depreciate over time).
 It also can furnish a source of wealth for your descendants.

 How to build equity in your home

 There are a variety of ways to build equity in your home more quickly.
 The process generally involves increasing your property’s value or decreasing your mortgage debt, or some combination of both.
 Below are a few options available to homeowners.

 Building equity starts the moment you fork over your down payment.
 Remember: Home equity equals the amount of your home you own outright, and you own outright what you actually pay out of pocket for (as opposed to financing with a loan).
 So, the more cash you contribute towards the home purchase, the bigger your ownership stake.